-4.2 Evaluation Procedures:
+4.2 Performance Review Procedures:

-- 4.2.1 Contract Faculty: Each contract faculty employee shall be evaluated in writing in their first semester of employment, and at least once each year during the fouryear probationary period, by a team consisting of the immediate supervisor and two peers, following the process and timeline detailed in the Faculty Peer Review Handbook in Appendix VII of this contract.
-A follow-up evaluation may occur in the subsequent semester if recommended by the evaluation team. - 4.2.2 Tenured Faculty: Every regular faculty employee shall be evaluated in writing at least once every three years, by a team consisting of the immediate supervisor and two peers, following the process and timeline detailed in the Faculty Peer Review Handbook.
-The evaluation shall take place no later than the end of the academic year in which the evaluation is due.
-A follow-up evaluation may occur within the next two semesters if recommended by the evaluation team. - 4.2.3 Adjunct Faculty: Each adjunct faculty employee shall be evaluated in writing each semester for the first two semesters of employment over a three-year period, and at least once every six semesters of employment thereafter, following the process and timeline detailed in the Faculty Peer Review Handbook.
-If the initial employment period does not include two semesters of employment over the first three years of employment, the evaluation cycle shall revert to the initial evaluation requirement of the first two semesters over a three-year period.
-A follow-up evaluation may occur within the next semester following any regularly scheduled evaluation if recommended by the evaluation team. - 4.2.4 Temporary Full-Time Faculty: A full-time temporary faculty employee must be evaluated in writing at least once by the end of the academic year in which he/she is employed, following the process and timeline detailed in the Faculty Peer Review Handbook. - 4.2.5 Retrained / Reassigned / Transferred Faculty: For tenured faculty who are reassigned to teach in a discipline other than the one for which they were initially hired, a special evaluation in the new discipline will be conducted by their new dean and peers during the first semester of this new assignment.
+- 4.2.1 Contract Faculty: Each contract (tenure-track) faculty employee shall be evaluated in writing in their first semester of employment, and at least once each year during the four-year probationary period, by a team consisting of the immediate supervisor and two peers, following the process and timeline outlined in section 4.5 of this article.
+A follow-up performance review may occur in the subsequent semester if recommended by the team. - 4.2.2 Tenured Faculty: Every regular (tenured) faculty employee shall be evaluated in writing at least once every three years, by a team consisting of the immediate supervisor and two peers, following the process and timeline outlined in section 4.5 of this article.
+The performance review shall take place no later than the end of the academic year in which the review is due.
+A follow-up review may occur within the next two semesters if recommended by the team. - 4.2.3 Adjunct Faculty: Each adjunct faculty employee shall be evaluated in writing each semester for the first two semesters of employment over a three-year period, and at least once every six semesters of employment, thereafter, following the process and timeline outlined in section 4.5 of this article.
+If the initial employment period does not include two semesters of employment over the first three years of employment, the performance review cycle shall revert to the initial requirement of the first two semesters over a three-year period.
+A follow-up review may occur within the next semester following any regularly scheduled performance review if recommended by the team.

-Forms and procedures for evaluation will be the same as those already in place.
+- 4.2.4 Categorically Funded Faculty Performance Review: Performance review of categorically-funded, full-time, non-tenure-track faculty will follow the patterns for tenure-track faculty for the first four (4) years, except that there will be no recommendation for tenure in the fourth year.
+After the first four (4) years, the categorically funded faculty performance review will follow the review processes of the tenured faculty. - 4.2.5 Temporary Full-Time Faculty: A full-time temporary faculty employee must be evaluated in writing in the first semester in which he/she is employed, following the process and timeline detailed below in article 4.5. - 4.2.6 Retrained / Reassigned / Transferred Faculty: For tenured faculty who are reassigned to teach in a discipline other than the one for which they were initially hired, a special performance review in the new discipline will be conducted by their new dean and peers during the first semester of this new assignment.
+Forms and procedures for the review will be the same as those already in place.

-- 4.3 Areas of Instructional Evaluation: Instructional faculty shall be evaluated on the criteria listed below.
-If the faculty member performs other assignments such as counseling, librarian duties or coordinator, refer to the evaluation areas for the specific assignment.
-See specific criteria in the evaluation form. - 4.3.1 Teaching and Instructional Effectiveness this area is required for regular and adjunct teaching faculty and other faculty who teach. - 4.3.2 Area / Department Responsibilities and College-Wide Services - 4.3.3 Professional Development
+4.3 Areas of Instructional Evaluation:

+Instructional faculty shall be evaluated on the criteria listed below.
+If the faculty member performs other assignments such as counseling, librarian duties or coordination, refer to the evaluation areas for the specific assignment.
+See specific criteria below.

+- 4.3.1 Teaching and Instructional Effectiveness this area is required for all faculty who teach. - 4.3.2 Area / Department Responsibilities and College-Wide Service - 4.3.3 Professional Development